Getting Started with the Cilium Chainguard Images

 Chainguard Images are a mix of distroless and development images based on Wolfi.
 Nightly builds make sure images are up-to-date with the latest package versions and patches from upstream Wolfi.Start up a K3s cluster

-Cilium does not work with the default Container Network Interface (CNI) plugin in K3s, so we’ll start up a K3s cluster CNI and network policy disabled.
+Cilium does not work with the default Container Network Interface (CNI) plugin in K3s, so we’ll start up a CNI for our K3s cluster and disable the network policy.

 To do so, create a YAML manifest named k3d.yaml